Will & Ariel Durant in their later years

-More than 600 pages later in the same volume, after Durant has made his way through the political and economic machinations, the wars and the cruelty, as well as the triumphs of Sumeria, Babylonia, Egypt, Assyria, Judea, Persia and India, he arrives in China, and the old master Lao Tzu.
-There I found another kernel of wisdom in Durant’s assessment of Taosim:
+More than 600 pages later in the same volume, after Durant has made his way through the political and economic machinations, the wars and the cruelty, as well as the triumphs of Sumeria, Babylonia, Egypt, Assyria, Judea, Persia, and India, he arrives in China, and the old master Lao Tzu.
+There I found another kernel of wisdom in Durant’s assessment of Taoism:

 There is something medicinal in this philosophy; we suspect that we, too, when our fires begin to burn low, shall see wisdom in it, and shall want the healing peace of uncrowded mountains and spacious fields.
 Life oscillates between Voltaire and Rousseau, Confucius and Lao-tze, Socrates and Christ.
 After every idea has had its day with us and we have fought for it not wisely or too well, we in our turn shall tire of the battle, and pass on to the young our thinning fascicle of ideals.
 Then we shall take to the woods with Jacques, Jean-Jacques, and Lao-tze; we shall make friends of the animals, and discourse more contentedly than Machiavelli with simple peasant minds; we shall leave the world to stew in its own deviltry, and shall take no further thought of its reform.
 Perhaps we shall burn every book but one behind us, and find a summary of wisdom in the Tao-Te-Ching.

-One lucky autumn day in 1973 I strolled into a public library and found Will Durant.
+One lucky autumn day in 1973 I strolled into my university library and found Will Durant.
 I thank him for being there and I thank the civilization that made him accessible to me.

 1. Will Durant.
 The Story of Civilization: Our Oriental Heritage, (New York: Simon & Schuster, 1932) 21.